 Problems accessing online services and Government Gateway

-| Issue | Usual cause | What the service can confirm | When to seek advice |
+| Issue | Usual cause | What the helpline can confirm | When to seek specialist advice |

 |---|---|---|---|

-| Cannot log in | Missing code or organisation account | Reset steps and account type | Account recovery specialist |
+| Cannot log in | Missing code or wrong account type | Reset steps and correct account type | Account recovery specialist |

-| Unsure about updates | Change to beneficiaries or assets | Whether a register update is needed | Complex tax treatment |
+| Unsure about updates | Change to trustees, beneficiaries or trust assets | Whether a register update is needed | Complex tax treatment or trust restructuring |

-| Tax filing questions | Income or gains arise | Filing routes and deadlines | Detailed tax advice |
+| Tax filing questions | Income or gains arise within the trust | Filing routes, deadlines, and form types | Detailed tax advice from a solicitor or accountant |

-When to call the hmrc trust helpline
+When to call the HMRC trust helpline

 When you need to update details within the 90-day window